Kornflex28/discord-bot/README.md

 >Dédé has curently **47** commands available and a server XP ranking system.<br>
 >Dédé has executed **4744** commands for now.
 >
-> *This was last dynamically generated on Thursday, September 29, 6:28 AM GMT+2.*
+> *This was last dynamically generated on Saturday, October 1, 6:35 AM GMT+2.*

 ## Command examples
 ### !poem